skyzh/core-os-riscv/README.md

 ## Roadmap

-The main goal of this project is to make a xv6-like operating system with the Rust programming language.
+The main goal of this project is to make an xv6-like operating system with the Rust programming language.
 And now it's in a very early stage.
 I'm still working on it.

 - [x] Adapt code from http://osblog.stephenmarz.com/
 - [x] UART drivers
 - [x] Virtual Memory
 - [x] Load ELF files from memory
-- [ ] Process (Currently WIP, I fail to jump into user mode, maybe I'll implement process in supervisor mode)
+- [x] Switch to User-mode
-- [ ] User-mode process
+- [ ] Process
-- [ ] Global Allocator
+- [ ] Kernel Allocator
 - [ ] Allocator and stdlib
 - [ ] Multi-core support
 - [ ] System call